FeTS-AI/FL-PoST/docs/fl.md

 # Important steps for the Final Model Training

-For the final model training to happen smoothly without interruption, and to minimize your interaction with the software in the next 3 weeks, please do the following
+For the final model training to happen smoothly without interruption, and to minimize your interaction with the software in the next 3 weeks, please do the following:

+- Stop the currently running process by pressing CTRL+C on the terminal where you last run the training command.
 - Delete the MedPerf logs to avoid any unexpected disk space shortage issue, by running the following:

 ```bash